 Use Old Clothes and Stop Wondering How to Save on Moving Cost

-Boxes aren’t the only thing you will need to pack and protect your belongings.
+Boxes aren’t the only thing you will need to pack and protect your belongings during your moving day preparations.
 Professional packers also use items such as wrapping paper, bubble wrap, plastic wrap, and foam peanuts.
 While none of these are usually too expensive, the costs can quickly add up.

 So, instead of shopping for brand new protective materials, using some equipment you already have could mitigate this process.
 Wrap your fragile items in kitchen rags, winter hats, and other old pieces of clothing.
 The only thing you need to do is to make sure everything is clean and dry.
 You can also use newspapers instead of packing paper, although you will run the risk of having the ink rub off on your belongings.

 With Decluttering, Your Savings Are Higher and You Can Make the World a Better Place